-FD-station accepts that on demand the log may be transferred to another FD manager outside of Germany.
+Participants accept that on demand their log may be transferred to other FD managers outside of Germany.

 13. Deadline for log entries

-Violation of the rules of the contest, un-sportsmanship conduct, or taking credit for excessive duplicate contacts will be deemed cause for disqualification.
+Violation of the rules of the contest, un-sportsmanlike conduct, or taking credit for excessive duplicate contacts will be deemed cause for disqualification.

 Actions and decisions of the DARC Contest Committee are official and final.

 16. E-mail addresses